F1 2020 calendar | How to watch races on TV and full Grand Prix schedule - TheNewsTrace

 - Japanese Grand Prix – 11th October

-A complete 0f 12 cancelled races would have reduce the calendar down to simply 10 Grands Prix.
-Nevertheless, with F1 bosses including back-t0-back weekends in Britain and Austria, the overall must be increased than that.
+A complete 0f 12 cancelled races would have lower the calendar down to simply 10 Grands Prix.
+Nevertheless, with F1 bosses including back-t0-back weekends in Britain and Austria, the overall must be greater than that.

 Mercedes